IlyasAboubakr/Personal-portfolio/README.md

 # 🌐 Personal Portfolio

-My personal portfolio **soumyajit.tech** features some of my GitHub projects, along with my resume and technical skills.
+My personal portfolio  features some of my GitHub projects, along with my resume and technical skills.

 ---